Mahboob22-bit/overline-zebar/README.md

     pnpm install
     ```

-3. Build the project for production:
+3. Build and deploy to Zebar:

     ```sh
-    pnpm --filter "@overline-zebar/*" build
+    pnpm zebar:deploy
     ```

-    This creates a `dist` folder in each widget's directory, containing the compiled widget ready for use.
+    This builds all widgets and copies them to `~/.glzr/zebar/`.

+    Alternatively, you can:
+    - `pnpm build` - Only build (without deploying)
+    - `pnpm zebar:deploy:only` - Only deploy (if already built)

+4.  **Configure the deployment** (optional): Edit `scripts/deploy.config.sh` to change the widget name and version.

-4. See the [Configuration](#configuration) section below for details on how to customize the widgets.
+5. See the [Configuration](#configuration) section below for details on how to customize the widgets.

 ## Configuration